Maboroshy/typed-switcher/readme.md

 ## Configuration

-The configuration is set inside `typed-switcher.py` file.
+The configuration is set inside `typed_switcher.py` file.

-The key names to use in settings can be found in `/usr/include/linux/input-event-codes.h`,
+The key names for settings values can be found in `/usr/include/linux/input-event-codes.h`.

 `next_layout_key_shortcut = (KEY_LEFTALT, KEY_LEFTSHIFT)` - your system's "switch to next keyboard layout" shortcut which will be emulated by Typed Switcher.
 Other values examples: `(KEY_LEFTCTRL, KEY_LEFTSHIFT)`, `(KEY_LEFTALT, KEY_SPACE)`, `KEY_CAPSLOCK` etc.

 `switch_and_retype_key = KEY_PAUSE` - the key you want to use to switch keyboard layout and retype the text.
-ther values examples: `KEY_F12`, `KEY_RIGHTCTRL` etc.
+Other values examples: `KEY_F12`, `KEY_RIGHTCTRL` etc.
-Switch key's original event is not suppressed so don't set it to anything meaningful for the apps you use.
+Switch key's original event is not suppressed, so don't set it to anything meaningful for the apps you use.

 `verbose = False` - set to `True` for more output about input events and app state.